All Episodes

 There's been a growth in self-esteem.

-And this I think has a lot of real world consequences.
+And this, I think, has a lot of real-world consequences.

 Yeah.

-But if you think you have the truth by the short hairs, they're just in the way.
+But if you think you have the truth by the shorthairs they're just in the way.

 I am ruining the country.

-The question is about how do you win a campaign of the future saying we got to reclaim the past?
+What a tortured path To get to me in this question, the question is about how do you win a campaign of the future saying we got to reclaim the past?

 That was the question.

-It's no accident that Limbaugh's two shticks.
+It's no accident that Limbos two shticks.

-I plotted my two shticks.
+My plot, I plotted my two shticks.

-Self grandiosity and partisanship.
+Self-grandiosity and partisanship.

 I'm not a real guy.